When does the next application process start?

 To what extent is the study expected to be theoretical-scholarly?

-The amount of theoretical work is not standardized but depends on the character and profile of the respective projects.
+The amount of theoretical work is not standardized but depends on the character and profile of each project.
 However, expanding one’s theoretical and analytical skills certainly is an important aspect of the program.
 But here, as always, we recommend that such a development and extension of your art practice should relate convincingly to the line of inquiry of your thesis.

 What exactly do I need to hand in at the end of the PhD in Practice program?